busterswt/busterswt.github.io/_posts/2018-08-06-proliant-intel-dpdk.markdown

 - openstack-ansible
 blog: true
 author: jamesdenton
-description: DPDK and RMRR Compatibility Issues on the HP Proliant DL360e G8
+description: "Describing DPDK and RMRR Compatibility Issues on the HP Proliant DL360e G8"
 ---

 Earlier this year I made it a goal to spend more time on network virtualization technologies and software-defined networking, and have recently found myself attempting to build out an OpenStack environment using the Open vSwitch ML2 mechanism driver with support for DPDK.